Decoupling the short- and long-term behavior of stochastic volatility: Models of stochastic volatility that decouple short- and long-term behavior

 \subsubsection{The Brownian semistationary process}

-A stochastic process \mikko{that} is able to capture all \mikko{of our} desiderata\mikko{, consisting} of roughness, \mikko{strong persistence}, stationarity, and non-Gaussianity is the Brownian semistationary process ($\BSS$), which was introduced in \cite{BNSc07,BNSc09}.
-This process is defined via \mikk{the} moving-average representation
+A stochastic process that is able to capture all of our desiderata, consisting of roughness, strong persistence, stationarity, and non-Gaussianity is the Brownian semistationary process ($\BSS$), which was introduced in \cite{BNSc07,BNSc09}.
+This process is defined via the moving-average representation

-where $W = (W)_{t \in \R}$ is a standard Brownian motion defined on $\mathbb{R}$, \mikko{$g:(0,\infty) \rightarrow \R$} is a \mikko{square-integrable} kernel function, and $v = (v_t)_{t \in \mathbb{R}}$ is an adapted, covariance-stationary volatility (of volatility) process.
-Note that when $v$ is deterministic\mikko{,} $X$ is Gaussian, while a stochastic $v$ \mikko{makes $X$ non-Gaussian.} \mikko{In particular, when $v$ is independent of $W$, we have}
+where $W = (\mikkolll{W_t})_{t \in \R}$ is a standard Brownian motion defined on $\mathbb{R}$, $g:(0,\infty) \rightarrow \R$ is a square-integrable kernel function, and $v = (v_t)_{t \in \mathbb{R}}$ is an adapted, covariance-stationary volatility (of volatility) process.
+Note that when $v$ is deterministic, $X$ is Gaussian, while a stochastic $v$ makes $X$ non-Gaussian.
+In particular, when $v$ is independent of $W$, we have

-showing that the marginal distribution of $X_t$ is a normal mean-variance mixture with \mikko{conditional variance} governed by \mikko{$v$ and $g$}.
-It is shown in \cite{BNBV13} that when $g$ is given by the so-called gamma kernel (Example \ref{ex:gamma} below), we can \mikkof{choose} the \mikko{normal-inverse} Gaussian (NIG) distribution as the marginal distribution \mikko{of} $X$.
-As we saw in Section \ref{sec:gauss}, the NIG distribution seems to fit \mikko{to} the empirical distribution of log volatility very well.
-This is an encouraging property of the $\BSS$ framework, and using this \mikko{as a guide to specify a model for} volatility of volatility is a promising approach, but beyond the scope of the present study.
-We therefore leave such \mikkof{extensions} for future work.
+showing that the marginal distribution of $X_t$ is a normal mean-variance mixture with conditional variance governed by $v$ and $g$.
+It is shown in \cite{BNBV13} that when $g$ is given by the so-called gamma kernel (Example \ref{ex:gamma} below), we can choose the normal-inverse Gaussian (NIG) distribution as the marginal distribution of $X$.\footnote{In an earlier version of this paper (\url{https://arxiv.org/abs/1610.00332v2}), we showed that the NIG distribution appears to fit the empirical distribution of log volatility very well, especially at intraday time scales.
+This is an encouraging property of the $\BSS$ framework, and using this as a guide to specify a model for volatility of volatility is a promising approach, but beyond the scope of the present study.}